JonyEpsilon/gorilla-repl/doc/renderer.md

 you want achieve.
 We can divide the sorts of thing you might want to render in to three broad classes:

 - things that only really make sense when rendered specially;
-- things that are useful rendered as plain Clojure values, but gain something by being rendered specially;
+- things that are useful when rendered as plain Clojure values, but can gain something by being rendered specially;
 - and things that don't need any special rendering.

 Examples in these classes might be: a plot, or an image; a matrix; a number.
 It's important to decide from the outset